 When it comes to language, the primary language is of course French.
 A lot of English-speakers think that the French don’t know how to speak English and this makes them anxious.
 In reality, plenty of French people speak English quite well.

-But it’s advised to first ask them if they speak English rather than starting a conversation in English right away.
+TIP: It’s advised to first ask them if they speak English rather than starting a conversation in English right away.
 Parlez-vous Anglais? - Do you speak English?

 Also, be polite and greet people properly.
 This creates a good first impression with the locals and they like this.